aleleio/aleleio-api/README.md

 All of the above are great ways to help support alele.io!

-Please know, that the source code of the alele.io API component is [licensed under the European Union Public License](LICENSE) so that you may enjoy and contribute to its inner working without restrictions!
+Please know, that the source code of the alele.io API component is [licensed under the European Union Public License](LICENSE) so that you may enjoy and contribute to its inner workings without restrictions!
 This also ensures that your contribution will not be used for closed-source projects as it must be redistributed with a compatible copy-left license.
-You can read the EUPL [in your language](https://eupl.eu/) and I highly recommend doing so!
+You can read the EUPL [in your language](https://eupl.eu/) - you should, it's great!

-Supporting alele.io will get you a place in our Hall of Fame (**Hall of Fame still needs to be built.*) and make sure, that it will stay around for a bit longer.
+Supporting alele.io will get you a place in our Hall of Fame (*Hall of Fame still needs to be built.*) and make sure, that it will stay around for a bit longer.

 Thank you for considering to help in the first place!
 You're awesome! :star2: